Personal Time Off, Leaves of Absence and Withdrawal

 If a student requires a leave, it is necessary to complete the Request for Leave of Absence form available on the SGS website and to submit it to the Graduate Coordinator for consideration.

-A student’s enrolment in the program may be terminated without obtaining a degree under the following circumstances:
+A student’s enrollment in the program may be terminated without obtaining a degree under the following circumstances:

 - Failure to achieve the goals set by the supervisory committee within a reasonable period of time (see “Lack of Sufficient Progress” on pg.
 19); and upon unanimous decision by the Supervisory Committee.